-Gil Cargill, Co-Founder and Partner
+Gil Cargill, Co-Founder

 Gil’s career has been defined by his expertise in Optimizing Sales Systems, Implementation of Sales Team Accountability/Management Metrics to Maximize Overall Business Profitability with Repeatable, Scalable Sales Processes.
 Since Founding Cargill Consulting Group in 1978, he has assisted over 7,000 business-to-business sales forces.
 It is through these countless hours of experience, that he recognized that sales– in particular, Sales Management– is one of the least formally controlled components of most business organizations.
 It is through that recognition that he developed a cutting-edge and very specific blueprint guaranteed to produce predictable, measurable sales success.

-Ron Silver, Co-Founder and Partner
+Ron Silver, Co-Founder

 Watch out for the “Peter Principle”

 The Peter Principle is a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their “level of incompetence”.
 In other words, an employee is promoted based on their success in previous jobs until they reach a level at which they are no longer competent, as skills in one job do not necessarily translate to another.